complexdatacollective/network-canvas-monorepo/apps/documentation/docs/desktop/key-concepts/the-protocol-file.en.md

 ## Using Protocol Files

-Once your protocol file is complete, you can then use this file in Server and Interviewer.
-See [importing a protocol into Interviewer](/en/desktop/how-to/import-a-protocol) or [creating and managing workspaces in Server](/en/desktop/how-to/server-workspaces) for more.
+Once your protocol file is complete, you can then use this file in Interviewer.
+See [Protocol and Data Workflows without Server](/en/desktop/tutorials/workflows-without-server) for more information.